Bdthomson/ec2_spark/README.md

 1. Choose AMI - Ubuntu Server 14.04 LTS (HVM), SSD Volume Type (Might have to scroll down a bit to find this).

-2. Choose an Instance Type - t2.micro is Free tier eligible.
+2. Choose an Instance Type

+    t2.micro (1GB RAM) is Free Tier eligible.

+    t2.small (2GB RAM) is not Free Tier eligible, but does provide a boost in ram that is needed for your main machine (the one that will control the datanodes).

+    IMPORTANT: Here, we will create all nodes as micro, and then switch one of them to small afterwards.
+Creating 4 at a time all at the micro level helps to keep the DNS names together.

     If you would like an instance type with more resources, a price list is available here: http://www.ec2instances.info/

 3. Configure Instance Details - Number of Instances = 4